deepgram-starters/java-transcription/Starter-01/README.md

 # Deepgram Java Starter

 This sample demonstrates interacting with the Deepgram API from a Java server.
-It uses the Deepgram API with NanoHTTPD Java package to handle API calls, and has a React companion application to interact with the Java integration.
+It uses the Deepgram API with the NanoHTTPD Java package to handle API calls, and has a javascript client built from web components.

 ## Sign-up to Deepgram